One of the most important tools we have as Pay Per Call marketers is call tracking.

 You must also make sure that you match the key press menu with your recording.

 From here on out, you’ll need to create the next steps in your call flow, for each key press.

+Next, we’ll want to setup the rest of the call flow if someone presses 1.
 Now when you look at what you would like to do next, it specifics that it’s only if the caller does a specific key press.